Chart Color Schemes

 Prospect Vale - Blackstone faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 18.1%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 18.1%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (3.7%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 36.4% of residents aged 15+ holding vocational credentials - advanced diplomas (9.3%) and certificates (27.1%).
+Vocational credentials are prevalent, with 36.4% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (27.1%).

-A substantial 23.6% of the population is actively pursuing formal education, including 9.3% in primary education, 6.8% in secondary education, and 3.5% in tertiary education.
-Educational facilities seem to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+A total of 23.6% of the population is actively engaged in formal education, with 9.3% in primary, 6.8% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education